-Clovia Hamilton teaches courses including law and ethics, AI ethics, smart cities (i.e. technology in the city including the impact of artificial intelligence on society), and industrial engineering operations management.
+Clovia Hamilton teaches business law and ethics.
+She has taught AI ethics, smart cities (i.e. technology in the city including the impact of artificial intelligence on society), and industrial engineering operations management.

 Clovia Hamilton began to teach college students in 2003 as an Assistant Professor at East Carolina University.
-After a decade of consulting, Clovia went to the University of TN to earn her PhD.
+After a decade of consulting (2005-2014), Clovia went to the University of TN to earn her PhD.

 From January 2018 to January 2020, Dr. Clovia Hamilton served as a tenure track Assistant Professor of Management at Winthrop University.
 From February 2020 to June 2022, Dr. Hamilton served as a tenure track Assistant Professor in the Technology and Society Department of SUNY Korea located in Songdo Incheon South Korea near the Incheon Airport (a one hour drive from Seoul).

-Dr. Hamilton currently teaches ethics in diversity organizations at the prestigious Kelley School of Business at Indiana University in Bloomington, Indiana.
+Dr. Hamilton currently teaches ethics in diversity organizations and business law at the prestigious Kelley School of Business at Indiana University in Bloomington, Indiana.

-Clovia Hamilton teaches courses that emphasize active learning with class exercises, real world experiential team projects, evidence based writing and debates with discussions including required cited research.
-She has also taught law and ethics using the socratic process.
+Clovia Hamilton teaches with an emphasis on active learning, real world experiential team projects, evidence based writing in online discussions.
 Undergraduate research topics align with Dr. Hamilton’s research.

-Dr. Hamilton has 13 years of experience teaching college students using brick and mortar, online (using eCollege and Blackboard), and hybrid formats .. and hits the ground running!!
+Dr. Hamilton has 15 years of experience teaching college students using brick and mortar, online (using Canvas, eCollege and Blackboard), and hybrid formats .. and hits the ground running!!

 - Kelley School of Business, Indiana University, Faculty, 2022-